COVID-19 and your visit to La Mauricie National Park

-- Practice physical distancing by keeping a healthy space of two metres between you and others.
+- Respect your family bubble and practice physical distancing by keeping a healthy space of two metres between you and others.

 - Practice good hand hygiene by washing your hands frequently and avoiding touching your face.
 Use hand sanitizer when in public spaces where you must touch surfaces.

 - Be extra cautious when engaging in any activities to avoid injury and/or getting lost to help minimize the demands placed on emergency response, search and rescue teams, and on the health care system.